The Kelly Family (serial killers): Modus operandi

 When a traveller would come by at the Kellys' tavern, they would first ascertain if they were wealthy.
 If confirmed, either William or Bill, or sometimes Kit, would engage the client in conversation, while Kate prepared the meal.
 The victim's chair would always be positioned at the trap door, and when a signal was given, the door would spring open, with the victim either dying from the fall or being disposed of later on with the axe.

 Connection to the Benders

 According to a news report from contemporary media, an unnamed man from Kansas City, who had investigated the notorious Bender Family's house and the rumors of their deaths numerous times, claimed that the Kellys were in fact the Benders.
-The man further elaborated that all the stories of the latter's capture were made up, supposedly by a group of confederates, who have also helped the Benders dispose of the murdered victims' horses and wagons.
-He pointed out that both families' modus operandi, family unit numbers and other evidences proved that they are one and the same.
+The man further elaborated that all the stories of the latter's capture were made up, supposedly by a group of confederates, who had also helped the Benders dispose of the murdered victims' horses and wagons.
+He argued that both families' modus operandi, family unit numbers and other evidences proved that they were one and the same.